geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

-> This large rectangular chamber served as sleeping quarters.
-Stone sleeping platforms line the walls, each with carved storage niches and simple desks.
-The beds are unusually large but could accommodate smaller occupants.
+> This large square chamber appears to have served as sleeping quarters.
+Stone  platforms line the walls, each with carved storage niches beneath, and a small desk.
 Personal belongings remain scattered about: clothing, simple tools, and various personal items that appear remarkably well-preserved.
-The chamber could have housed 15-20 occupants comfortably.

 ### Features

-- **Sleeping Platforms**: 18 stone beds with integrated storage
+- **Sleeping Platforms**: 7 stone beds with integrated storage
 - **Personal Effects**: Clothing, simple tools, and personal items remain remarkably well-preserved
 - **Central Brazier**: A large fire bowl provided heat for the chamber (cold ashes remain)
 - **Construction**: _[Worked stone - purpose-built dormitory]_